 I’m not from America, I’m an immigrant here.
 I’m a legal alien.
-I was born in England, an hour west of from London.
-My mother is from Denmark, my father, from Scotland.
+I was born in England, an hour west of London, twenty minutes from Windsor Castle.
+My mother is from Denmark, my father from Scotland.
 They met in England and stayed.
-I studied in Scotland.
-Traveled for 2 years to Bali, Lombok, New Zealand and Australia, After I lived back in Edinburgh, Scotland for 2 and a half years temping for various companies and working for a commercials production company.
-I then moved to London for 1 year 9 months living near Brixton and working in TV production.
-Then I moved to Bristol, England for a couple of years working on the Antiques Roadshow before moving onto making wildlife documentaries.
+After school, I studied Agricultural Economics at Edinburgh University in Scotland.
+Following that I traveled for 2 years around Bali, Lombok, hitch hiked round New Zealand and drove by Land Rover, train and bus round Australia.
+I then moved back to Edinburgh, Scotland for 2 and a half years, temping for various companies and working for a commercials production company.
+I moved to London for 1 year and 9 months living near Brixton and working in TV production.
+Wanting to get out of London which was a little too hectic for me, I moved to Bristol, England for a couple of years working on the Antiques Roadshow before moving on to making wildlife documentaries for the BBC and independent production houses.
 When I didn’t get to travel with work I decided to pack it all in and go and find some weather.
 I moved to the French Alps .
-I went to do one ski season and stayed for 6 and a half years cooking and nannying, skiing and snowboarding and partying like I was a rock star.
+I went to do one ski season and stayed for 6 and a half years cooking and nannying, skiing and snowboarding and partying like a rock star.
 In the end it was time to come down from the mountain and I moved to Copenhagen, Denmark in the footsteps of my young mother for a few years where I ran the kitchen at an art museum and rivaled the danish pastry with my organic cup cakes.
-It was while I was living there that I met a man on the internet who would change my life forever.
-Our first date was for 3 months.
-On a farm in the north west of Missouri.
-And when they say expect the unexpected.
-Well….that’s what’s happened!
+It was while I was living there that I met a man on the internet who changed the course of my life.
+Our first date was for 3 months, on a farm in the north west of Missouri.
+They say expect the unexpected.